Clarity-Digital-Twin/SeizureTransformer/docs/planning/RESTRUCTURE_PLAN.md

   `src/seizure_evaluation/` package.
 - We retain `evaluation/nedc_eeg_eval/nedc_scoring/*` under the same path to avoid breaking conformance scripts and to align with “tools only” intent.
+ - Vendoring policy and provenance are documented in `docs/VENDORED_SOURCES.md`.

 ## File Move Map (Phase 1)